mattermost/docs/source/developer/dev-setup-troubleshooting.rst

 Build errors
 ------------

-Mac OS X: I get the following error when running ``make run``: "Cannot connect to the Docker daemon" If you have Docker Tools installed (as opposed to Docker for Mac), make sure docker-machine is running.
+macOS: I get the following error when running ``make run``: "Cannot connect to the Docker daemon" If you have Docker Tools installed (as opposed to Docker for Mac), make sure docker-machine is running.

   ``docker-machine start dev``

-Mac OS X: I get the following error or something similar when running ``make run``: "Module build failed: Error: dyld: Library not loaded: /usr/local/opt/libpng/lib/libpng16.16.dylib" libpng needs to be updated because it is used by one of our dependencies.
+macOS: I get the following error or something similar when running ``make run``: "Module build failed: Error: dyld: Library not loaded: /usr/local/opt/libpng/lib/libpng16.16.dylib" libpng needs to be updated because it is used by one of our dependencies.
 If you do not have libpng installed through Homebrew, run

   ``brew install libpng``